 1.14.2 Some circumstances however may require you to prove that you have or have not done something, or that something has happened.
 For example, if two students are accused of plagiarism, and one student provides evidence that the original work was theirs and the other student copied it, the other student will need to rebut that evidence.

 1.14.3 If a new allegation is raised during an existing investigation, this will be addressed as a separate matter through the appropriate procedure.
 If a different procedure is used, we will explain why.

 1.14.2 We work to the civil standard of proof, which can more commonly be referred to as the 51% test.
 This means that we will consider whether on the balance of probability we believe the case against you to be true.
 As such, we will need to be satisfied that, based on the evidence provided, an event is more likely to have occurred than not.

-1.16.1 During the academic year 2021-22, it is likely that the University will from time to time need to impose additional obligations on our students, in order to comply with government guidance on the management of Covid-19.
-These requirements are likely to include, but are not restricted to, social distancing measures and additional hygiene protocols.
-You are expected to observe these requirements at all times and if you do not, you will be subject to our Student Disciplinary Procedure.
+1.18.1 During the academic year 2022-23, it is unlikely that the University will need to impose additional obligations on our students, in order to comply with government guidance on the management of Covid-19.
+However, should the University need to do so, these requirements may be likely to include, but are not restricted to, social distancing measures and additional hygiene protocols.
+You would be expected to observe these requirements at all times and if you do not, you will be subject to our Student Disciplinary Procedure.

 1.19.1 In addition to these regulations, you should also be aware of and comply with the following policies:

 1.20.1 When considering what evidence may be appropriate to support you through certain procedures, please use the link here to access the University’s Supporting Evidence Guide which details the University’s supporting evidence guidance for the following;